 Phil is the Chair of Carers in Bedfordshire.

 He spent 35 years of his career in social work and 10 years commissioning health research for the NHS.
-He chairs a NICE guideline committee, does some work with the Open University and volunteers for the RSPB.
+He chaired the NICE committee for the guideline on Support for Adult Carers and continues to chair other committees as well.
+He also chairs a Public and Community Oversight Group for two Health Protection Research Units based at Imperial College.
+He still dabbles with community development work and volunteers for the RSPB.

 He has extensive experience of the voluntary sector, both as a senior manager and as a trustee.
 This included setting up and chairing a new family support charity.

 He has observed caring first- hand as his mother cared for his grandmother and, later, his father for about 20 years.